pmcnr-hx/unicorn-ninja-coding-challenge-2019-09-06/README.md

 :warning: Note that you should only use the standard library of your language of choice (no external packages allowed).

-If you choose to implement your solution using Node.js, this challenge comes with a unit test suite, which can be used to verify the correctness of your solution, which can be run with `npm test` or `yarn test`.
+If you choose to implement your solution using Node.js, this challenge comes with a unit test suite, which can be used to verify the correctness of your solution, and can be run with `npm test` or `yarn test`.
 Adjust your implementation to the expectations of `challenge.test.js`.

 # Rules of engagement